 Article 55(1) IPA provides that the competent authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of reception conditions.
 These conditions must “secure an adequate standard of living for asylum seekers that ensures their subsistence and protects their physical and mental health, based on the respect of human dignity”.
 As per the same article, the same standard of living is guaranteed for asylum seekers in detention.
 Special care is provided for those with special reception needs.

 The law foresees that the provision of all or part of the material reception conditions depends on asylum seekers’ lack of employment or lack of sufficient resources to maintain an adequate standard of living.
 The latter is examined in connection with the financial criteria set for eligibility for the Social Solidarity Benefit (Κοινωνικό Επίδομα Αλληλεγγύης, KEA).
-The law also provides that reception conditions can be reduced or withdrawn if it is established that the applicant has concealed his or her financial means, in line with Article 20(3) of the Directive.
+The law also provides that reception conditions can be reduced or withdrawn following an individual and justified decision by the competent reception authority, based on the full set of grounds provided under article 20 of the Reception Directive, including if it is established that the applicant has concealed his or her financial means or if they have lodged a subsequent asylum application.

 Article 235 L 4389/2016.

 Article 57 IPA.